tjfontaine/cloudnative/application-development/cicd/jenkinsx/tutorial.md

 ![Jenkinsx-login](images/jenkinsx-login.png)

-This step is only required if the Jenkins X installer is unable to automatically log in: The next step is to get your Jenkins API Token.
+This step is only required if the Jenkins X installer is unable to automatically log in; getting your Jenkins API Token.
 Click on the 'admin' user in the upper right corner, and then navigate to the Configure tab, copy the API token, and post it into the command line after you are prompted for your `API Token`.

 ![Jenkinsx-API](images/jenkinsx-api.png)